There they go again. Criticising this, undermining that, taking knocks out of who you are and what you try and do every day to support them.

 Often, keeping a lid on your thoughts and feelings which are crying out to be heard, can have all sorts of unintended consequences, including feelings of anxiety, depression and physical symptoms such as back ache, stomach ache, sore throat, headache.

 So next time you find yourself silencing that inner voice, ask what do you gain and lose from not speaking your mind?
 What would make you feel safer to say what you really feel?

 Think of a scenario in which you haven’t spoken your mind.
 Cast your mind back to that time and recreate the scene in as much detail as you can.

 Now write the dialogue as if you were freely saying what you wanted and needed to say.
 Don’t pull any punches.
 Embrace the opportunity of replaying the scenario in full playing it out as you would want to see it happen.

 Once you’ve written it, re-read it and digest for a moment or too.
 Then tune into your responses to that experience.
 Does it bring up elation, energy or anxiety and trepidation?
 List all your hopes and fears in playing out the conversation and really speaking your mind.
 And how did you feel in not playing it out this way?
 What was the impact and consequence?

 Afraid of speaking up or saying how you feel?

-I offer counselling and psychotherapy in Totnes providing a safe space to get things off your chest, and to try out new ways of expressing or asserting yourself.
+I offer coaching and psychotherapy oneline, providing a safe space to get things off your chest, and to try out new ways of expressing or asserting yourself.
 If you’d like to work through what’s holding you back from speaking your mind, why not get in touch to book a first counselling session?